lvgl/lvgl/docs/CONTRIBUTING.md

 ## Write a blog post

-Have you ported LVGL to a new platform?
-Have you created a fancy GUI?
+Have you ported LVGL to a new platform or created a fancy GUI?
 Do you know a great trick?
 You can share your knowledge on LVGL's blog!
 It's super easy to add your own post:
 - Fork and clone the [blog repository](https://github.com/lvgl/blog)
 - Add your post in Markdown to the `_posts` folder.